Szybet/Yatchy/faq.md

 Sum: 690 zł, 182$, could be worse

-#### 3. Docs are too long, I did not read them, Where can I buy a Yatchy?
+#### 3. Where can I buy a Yatchy?
 Yes it's a TLDR, read all the docs for more explanation.

-As for 24.04.2026
+As for 03.07.2026

 Currently, Yatchies cannot be purchased directly due to technical and financial constraints.
-I rarely sell a limited number.

-If you can, create your own, it's open source, I can help answering some questions
+If you can, create your own, it's open source, I can provide some help/advice

 In the future, there may be additional sellers which I'm welcoming if they appear.

-To summarize, if you are interested in acquiring a Yatchy, keep an eye on the discord server and consider obtaining the Yatchy role for notifications.
+To summarize, if you are interested in acquiring a Yatchy, keep an eye on the discord/matrix server and consider obtaining the Yatchy role for notifications.
 Those who have expressed interest in the relevant thread will be considered in chronological order.